concordion/concordion-screenshot-extension-demo/README.md

 The tests will open a Firefox browser and perform a Google search.

 ### JUnit output
-The tests should pass successfully, though the console output will show a failure with the message:
+The test should pass successfully, though the console output will show a failure with the message:

 > <-- Note: This test has been marked as EXPECTED_TO_FAIL